bzminer/bzminer/README.md

                               Lock the core clock for devices (in mhz), separated by a space.
 Overrides oc_core_clock.
   --oc_lock_memory_clock INT ...
                               Lock the memory clock for devices (in mhz), separated by a space.
 Overrides oc_memory_clock.
+  --oc_pstate INT ...
+Force a specific pstate. default is -1, will not change pstate --oc_script TEXT ...
+Instead of BzMiner setting oc's for a card/algo, call a script instead when oc needs to be set.
+                               script is called with parameters --gpu_index {gpu index} --gpu_id {gpu id} --algo {algorithm oc is being set for}
+                               eg.
+                               'oc_script.bat --gpu_index 0 --gpu_id 1:0 --algo kaspa`
+                               BzMiner will call this script for each gpu that needs oc to be set.
+If this parameter is specified, BzMiner will not set any overclocks on it's own.
+Can pass an array of scripts, one for each gpu.
+Default is empty string
+  --oc_fan_speed2 TEXT ...    (second algo) Set the target fan speed (as percentage) for devices, separated by a space.
+0 = auto, -1 = ignore, 100 = max.
+                              Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax] where t is core, tm is mem , N is target temp, fMin is min fan speed percent, fMax is max fan speed percent eg. --oc_fan_speed t:65[25-75] tm:85[50-100] --oc_power_limit2 INT ...   (second algo) Set the power limite for devices (in watts), separated by a space.
+0 = ignore.
+  --oc_core_clock_offset2 INT ...
+                              (second algo) Set the target core clock offset (in mhz) for devices, separated by a space.
+0 = ignore.
+Will be ignored if oc_lock_core_clock is not 0.
+  --oc_memory_clock_offset2 INT ...
+                              (second algo) Set the target memory clock offset (in mhz) for devices, separated by a space.
+0 = ignore.
+Will be ignored if oc_lock_memory_clock is not 0.
+  --oc_lock_core_clock2 INT ...
+                              (second algo) Lock the core clock for devices (in mhz), separated by a space.
+Overrides oc_core_clock.
+  --oc_lock_memory_clock2 INT ...
+                              (second algo) Lock the memory clock for devices (in mhz), separated by a space.
+Overrides oc_memory_clock.
+  --oc_pstate2 INT ...        (second algo) Force a specific pstate. default is -1, will not change pstate --oc_script2 TEXT ...       (second algo) Instead of BzMiner setting oc's for a card/algo, call a script instead when oc needs to be set.
+                               script is called with parameters --gpu_index {gpu index} --gpu_id {gpu id} --algo {algorithm oc is being set for}
+                               eg.
+                               'oc_script.bat --gpu_index 0 --gpu_id 1:0 --algo kaspa`
+                               BzMiner will call this script for each gpu that needs oc to be set.
+If this parameter is specified, BzMiner will not set any overclocks on it's own.
+Can pass an array of scripts, one for each gpu.
+Default is empty string
+  --oc_fan_speed3 TEXT ...    (third algo) Set the target fan speed (as percentage) for devices, separated by a space.
+0 = auto, -1 = ignore, 100 = max.
+                              Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax] where t is core, tm is mem , N is target temp, fMin is min fan speed percent, fMax is max fan speed percent eg. --oc_fan_speed t:65[25-75] tm:85[50-100] --oc_power_limit3 INT ...   (third algo) Set the power limite for devices (in watts), separated by a space.
+0 = ignore.
+  --oc_core_clock_offset3 INT ...
+                              (third algo) Set the target core clock offset (in mhz) for devices, separated by a space.
+0 = ignore.
+Will be ignored if oc_lock_core_clock is not 0.
+  --oc_memory_clock_offset3 INT ...
+                              (third algo) Set the target memory clock offset (in mhz) for devices, separated by a space.
+0 = ignore.
+Will be ignored if oc_lock_memory_clock is not 0.
+  --oc_lock_core_clock3 INT ...
+                              (third algo) Lock the core clock for devices (in mhz), separated by a space.
+Overrides oc_core_clock.
+  --oc_lock_memory_clock3 INT ...
+                              (third algo) Lock the memory clock for devices (in mhz), separated by a space.
+Overrides oc_memory_clock.
+  --oc_pstate3 INT ...        (third algo) Force a specific pstate. default is -1, will not change pstate --oc_script3 TEXT ...       (third algo) Instead of BzMiner setting oc's for a card/algo, call a script instead when oc needs to be set.
+                               script is called with parameters --gpu_index {gpu index} --gpu_id {gpu id} --algo {algorithm oc is being set for}
+                               eg.
+                               'oc_script.bat --gpu_index 0 --gpu_id 1:0 --algo kaspa`
+                               BzMiner will call this script for each gpu that needs oc to be set.
+If this parameter is specified, BzMiner will not set any overclocks on it's own.
+Can pass an array of scripts, one for each gpu.
+Default is empty string
   --oc_mem_tweak INT          gddr5x memory tweak.
 0-4, 0 = disabled, 1-4 = timing, higher = faster.
 May need to reduce overclocks.
   --oc_unlock_clocks          Unlock the core and memory clocks.
 Will not mine (same as --devices argument).
   --oc_reset_all              Completely reset oc on all devices.
 Requires admin/root